-In November 2018, the CAWCD Board approved three water supply acquisition agreements and a \$2.5 million contributed funds agreement (GRIC assistance for Pinal AMA recovery activities) between CAGRD, Gila River Indian Community (GRIC) and Gila River Water Storage, LLC.
+In November 2018, the CAWCD Board approved three water supply acquisition agreements and a \$2.5 million contributed funds agreement) between CAGRD, Gila River Indian Community (GRIC) and Gila River Water Storage, LLC.
 (GRWS).
-These acquisitions, excluding potential shortage impacts, provide CAGRD with an annual renewable water supply of 33,185 AF/yr for 25 years (2020 through 2044) plus 70,375 AF of Phoenix AMA LTSCs, for a combined total of 900,000 AF of water over the duration of the agreements.
-The acquisition is comprised of: 1) CAP Non-Indian Agricultural (NIA) Priority Water Lease for 18,185 AF/yr, 2) Recovery and Exchange Agreement for 15,000 AF/yr (recovered Pinal AMA LTSCs for GRIC Indian Priority water) and 3) the purchase of 375,000 AF of Pinal AMA LTSCs.
+These acquisitions, excluding potential shortage impacts, provide CAGRD with an annual renewable water supply of 33,185 AF/YR for 25 years (2020 through 2044) plus 70,375 AF of Phoenix AMA LTSCs, for a combined 900,000 AF of water over the duration of the agreements.
+Subsequently, on May 20, 2019, the water supply acquisition agreements (discussed in detail below) were formally executed as part of the Lower Basin Drought Contingency Plan signing ceremony held at Hoover Dam.